watanaberin/mongo-mockio/readme.md

 Here is an example in mongo-mockio:

 1. Create a JSON file as temp.json
+In the first layer, 'user' is the MongoDB Collection name In the second layer, the key of the JSON body is the field of the collection
 ```
 {
     "user": {
         "name": {"$choose": "$name"},
+        "address": "$facker.address()",
         "age": {"$between": [21, 99]},
         "sex": {"$choose": ["female", "male"]},
         "area": {